AgboganEmmanuel/planty/README.md

 ## Overview

 Planty is a comprehensive mobile application designed to revolutionize plant care through technology.
-Our app empowers plant enthusiasts to manage, track, and nurture their green companions with ease and intelligence.
+This app empowers plant enthusiasts to manage, track, and nurture their green companions with ease and intelligence.

 ## 🌟 Key Features